Master of Arts Degree in Cinema-Television

 Curriculum: View courses and descriptions.

 Length: 30 credits.
 May be completed in 12 months.
-Students may begin the program in the fall semester.
+Students may begin the program in the fall (Aug.) or

 Format: Offered entirely on our Virginia Beach campus.